NTA Australia/NZ's first annual conference.

 Q. What is included in the curriculums?
 What is required for certification?

 A. The course curriculum includes anatomy and physiology, basic chemistry concepts and the science of food and its nutritional components.
 Students also learn how to identify and address imbalances in the body and intervene with nutrition to improve overall health.
-In order to become certified, you will need to complete all required reading, homework, book reports, community project, outside client/practitioner folders, review audio and video lecture content online, attend any required workshops, and pass a written and practical midterm and final exam.
-More details are available in the Course Catalogue.
+In order to become certified, you will need to complete all required reading, homework, book reports, community project, outside client/practitioner folders, review audio and video lecture content online, attend any required workshops, and pass a written and practical midterm and

 Q. How much is the course?